specificityy/jsframework/README.md

 ## JS Framework and Testing Library

-Lines of code:
-* 1-60 Framework.
-* 64-113 for a simple testing module.
-* The rest are integration tests.

 ### How to run it

 Just double click index.html no web server needed or anything, it can run off from file://